 - 14 species of birds

 - 7 feral animals.

-The models indicate that two species are likely to be declining - the long-nosed bandicoot and the rabbit; and five species are likely to be increasing -the mountain brushtail possum, satin bowerbird, spotted quail-thrush, wonga pigeon, and feral pig (Table 12.1).
+The models indicated that two species were likely to be declining in occupancy rates – the long-nosed bandicoot and the rabbit; and five species were likely to be increasing in occupancy rates – the mountain brushtail possum, satin bowerbird, spotted quail-thrush, wonga pigeon, and feral pig (Table 12.1).
 No trend was identified in the other 32 species monitored.
-Longer term data across the full 10 years of the program will be needed to confirm the patterns detected in the data to this point.

 Table 12.1: WildCount species occupancy estimates